-Choosing low glycaemic foods can balance blood sugar levels.
-High glycaemic foods result in a quick spike and low glycaemic foods have a slower effect.
+The glycaemic index (GI) is a tool that measures how much a food increases blood sugar.
+You can choose foods according to the GI.
+Identifying and choosing low glycaemic foods can help balance blood sugar levels.
+High glycaemic foods result in a rapid increase of blood sugar while low glycaemic foods have a slower effect.

-If you have diabetes, you probably know all too well that when you eat carbohydrates, your blood sugar spikes.
-The total amount of carbs as well as the type of carb you consume at a meal or in a snack will determine what your blood sugar will do and how quickly it will spike.
-For example, a serving of white rice will result in a quick, high spike in blood sugar levels.
-A serving of lentils has a slower and lesser effect.
+For people with diabetes, eating foods high in carbohydrates increases the blood sugar level.
+The total amount of carbs including the type of carbs consumed will determine what the blood sugar will do and how quickly it will increase.
+An example would be a serving of rice will result to fast, high increase in blood sugar levels while a serving of lentil has a slower and lesser effect.

-Choosing good sources of carbs can help you control your blood sugar as well as your weight.
-Eating wholefood and healthier carbohydrates can help prevent a host of chronic conditions, especially diabetes, but it can also place you in a lower risk of heart disease.
+Choosing good sources of carbohydrates can help you control your blood sugar and weight.
+Eating wholefoods and healthier carbohydrates can help prevent various chronic conditions such as diabetes, but it can place you in a lower risk for heart disease.

 Choosing Low Glycaemic Foods

-Using the glycaemic index is actually quite simple.
-You can choose foods in the low GI category instead of those in the high GI category and go easy on those in between.
+Using the GI is actually quite simple.
+You can choose and eat foods in the low GI category instead in the high GI category.

-- Low glycaemic index (GI of 55 or less): Most fruits and vegetables, beans, minimally processed grains, pasta, low-fat dairy foods, and nuts.
+- Low GI (GI of 55 or less): Most fruits and vegetables, beans, pasta, low-fat dairy foods, nuts, and minimally processed grains.

-- Moderate glycaemic index (GI 56 to 69): White and sweet potatoes, corn, white rice, couscous.
+- Moderate GI (GI 56 to 69): Corn, white rice, couscous, white and sweet potatoes

-- High glycaemic index (GI of 70 or higher): White bread, rice cakes, most crackers, bagels, cakes, doughnuts, croissants, most packaged breakfast cereals.
+- High GI (GI of 70 or higher): White bread, rice cakes, crackers, bagels, cakes, doughnuts, croissants, and most packaged breakfast cereals.

 - Steel cut oats instead of instant oatmeal